nus-cs2103-AY2324S2/ip/docs/README.md

 Example: `t` can be shorter alias for `todo`.

 ## Saving the data
 Task list data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually. let us know.
+There is no need to save manually.

 ## Command Summary